namehash/ens-normalize-python/README.md

     # Other errors might be found even after applying this suggestion.
 ```

-You can force conversion of disallowed names into valid names:
+You can force conversion of disallowed names into normalized names:

 ```python
 # input name with disallowed zero width joiner and '?'